someonesdad1/plib/README.md

 # Most useful

-Here are a few of the modules/scripts I use a lot.
+Here are a few of the modules/scripts I use a lot or provide useful techniques.

 * get.py
     - Get text, lines, tokens, words, binary content, etc. from files.
 I